 Best gable mount solar attic fans

 This is an excellent solar attic fan for installing on the gable of your house.
 It comes with a 40 Watt remote solar panel with 25′ extra wire.

 It doesn’t have any ON/Off switch so the fan will start immediately as soon as it is connected with the solar panel.

 It can move up to 1500 CFM of air and can effortlessly cool an attic area of 2250 sq.ft.

 This Amtrak fan has a 14″ housing and a bigger, 5 blade fan made of Aluminum.
 It comes with 4 mounting brackets for the solar panel.

-Like all other fans mentioned here this too works with a thermostat but that needs to be purchased seperately.
+Like all other fans mentioned here, this too works with a thermostat but that needs to be purchased separately.

 2. Rand 30-Watt gable attic fan